vspiliop/kafka-contract-test-producer/src/site/markdown/index.md

 ## Consumer can deliver business value

-The de-serialised event contains all necessary data for `Streams` to perform its business logic (has the proper semantics).
+The de-serialised event contains all necessary data for `ServiceA1` to perform its business logic (has the proper semantics).

 This can be achieved in two ways:
   - `Components tests`